Back-action from inertial and non-inertial Unruh-DeWitt detectors revisited in covariant perturbation theory: Discussion

 We have assumed that the final state of the detector is not measured.
 A possible generalisation would be to analyse how a measurement of the detector affects the field's SET, and how the associated state update fits within recent covariant measurement schemes in quantum field theory \cite{Fewster:2018qbm,Polo-Gomez:2021irs,Polo-Gomez:2025nuy}, providing a local generalisation of the results in~\cite{Garcia-Chung:2021map}.

 Our core results are for inertial and uniformly linearly accelerated detector trajectories in $(3+1)$-dimensional Minkowski spacetime, with the field prepared in the Minkowski vacuum.
 The formalism of Sec.\ \ref{sec:field-correlators} however applies to any timelike detector trajectory in a globally hyperbolic spacetime of arbitrary dimension with the field prepared in a zero-mean Gaussian Hadamard state, and this generalisation may provide an arena for future work.
 For example, it would be of interest to investigate how the back-action distinguishes thermality due to the Unruh effect and thermality due to an ambient heat bath, that is, to compare the back-action from an accelerated detector where the field is prepared in the Minkowski vacuum, as computed in Sec.~\ref{sec:uniform-acceleration}, with that of a static detector where the field is prepared in a thermal state.
 The formalism could further be applied to field-detector back-action in other spacetimes of interest, such as black hole spacetimes and cosmological spacetimes, to investigate effects due to curvature, event horizons, cosmological horizons, and cosmological expansion.
+For the stress-energy tensor, or indeed for any field observable that requires renormalisation, these more general settings may introduce renormalisation ambiguities~\cite{Wald:1977up,Wald:1978pj,Wald1994}, whereas the transition probability of a pointlike UDW detector has no ambiguity even in these more general settings as the transition probability needs no renormalisation to quadratic order in perturbation theory.
 We leave these questions to future work.